cavo789/vscode_tips/020-working-with-code/045-xdebug/readme.md

 Instead of writing here and there `echo '...';` or `console.log(...);` statements, VS Code can do it for us:

 ![Add a logpoint](./images/logpoint.gif)

+### Also read

+You can find more information on this repository, from Microsoft: [https://github.com/Microsoft/vscode-recipes/tree/master/PHP](https://github.com/Microsoft/vscode-recipes/tree/master/PHP)